 Summary of Comments How the comments have been taken on board Countryside Agency/Landscape, Access and Recreation Division We have read the draft Scoping Report with interest and in general, we are satisfied that the Sustainability Appraisal of the LDF is proceeding in a proper, logical and comprehensive manner.
 No action required.
 PPP review No action required.
 The review of relevant plans, polices and programmes is comprehensive and well-focussed.
 We can suggest no obvious omissions.
 Baseline section on landscape Baseline amended.
 Could be improved by reference to information from Countryside Quality Counts (CQC) on landscape change, currently the project is under going a second phase covering the period from 1998-2003.
 The CQC study found that in the Chilterns Joint Character Area (JCA) there had been 'some changes inconsistent with character'; in the Bedfordshire and Cambridgeshire Claylands JCA there had been 'marked changes inconsistent with character' - Of course the JCAs extend beyond the Borough, but the position may be worth further investigation.
 Information regarding the presence of and access to open space and on the length and condition of Public Rights of Way is missing - the current and future green spaces strategies should provide a suitable up to date database.
-The Countryside Agency has published maps of Open Access Land under the CroW Act - network should also be available from the County Council's work on the Rights of Way Improvement Plan.
-Problems/opportunities/issues The Countryside Agency welcomes the analysis in Table 30 [issues and opportunities table] as it relates to human health, landscape and recreation, sport and leisure.
-No action required.
+The Countryside Agency has published maps of Open Access Land under the CroW Act - a map for Hertfordshire can be access at www.countrysideaccess.gov.uk/where you can go.php ; information on the Rights of Way network should also be available from the County Council's work on the Rights of Way Improvement Plan.
+Problems/opportunities/issues No action required.
+The Countryside Agency welcomes the analysis in Table 30 [issues and opportunities table] as it relates to human health, landscape and recreation, sport and leisure.
 Main/priority issues No action required.